Computational Complexity in Analogue Gravity: Analogue Gravity

 which leads \cite{bb}:

 Then by comparison to metric (\ref{aco}), we can read off:

 The above equations are important because the velocity and the density of the fluid should satisfy the continuity equation \eqref{coneq}.
-For example, it can be shown that for a $3+1$ dimensional Schwarzschild black hole, there is not any analogous fluid \cite{bb}.
+For example, it can be shown that for a $3+1$ dimensional Schwarzschild black hole with $k=1,-1$, there is not any analogous fluid and there is analogue for flat geometry $k=0$ in 4+1 dimensions \cite{bb}.
 Note that we simulated a $d+1$ dimensional gravitational theory with a $m+1$ dimensional fluid where it could be $m\neq d$.
-These cases studied in \cite{bb} as simulating a part of the gravitational theory.
+These cases are studied in \cite{bb} as simulating a part of the gravitational theory.
+To generalize the analogue gravity for arbitrary dimensions, one can add a conformal factor to the metric \eqref{ads}: